irassi/nd013-c1-vision-starter/README.md

 # Project overview

+*This README.md is for project repository at https://github.com/irassi/nd013-c1-vision-starter*

 Self-driving cars will utilize methods similar to humans in operating a vehicle.
 They monitor their surroundings with all of their senses, interpret what they see, and make adjustments to the vehicle’s controls in order to maintain smooth and safe driving.
 In the case of the self-driving systems, the senses are the sensors such as lidars and cameras and interpreting these inputs is vitally important.

 In this project we are looking at how the camera inputs can be used to understand what’s happening in traffic.
 We are teaching an artificial intelligence model to recognise objects in the images captured by a camera.
 We feed example data, from Waymo Open Datasets, to train the model and based on the findings of our evaluation we make adjustments to the model to try to reach greater performance.